waldobronchart/ShortcutMapper/README.md

 The exporter scripts all use Python2.7 and some additional libraries.
 I recommend you use [virtualenv](http://virtualenv.readthedocs.org/en/latest/) like so:

 ```
+# Install pip if you don't have it yet
+sudo easy_install pip

 # Install virtualenv
 pip install virtualenv